narcisseisaker/pdsnd_github/README.md

 Bikeshare Data

 ### Description

-Describe what your project is about and what it does omparison of the system usage between three large cities: Chicago, New York City, and Washington, DC by computing the descriptive statistics below:
+Comparison of the system usage between three large cities: Chicago, New York City, and Washington, DC by computing the descriptive statistics below:

  ## 1 Popular times of travel (i.e., occurs most often in the start time)
    - most common month